Navel-IT/navel-storer/README.md

 License
 -------

-navel-scheduler is licensed under the Apache License, Version 2.0
+navel-storer is licensed under the Apache License, Version 2.0